PulkitAgrawal23/EmployeeManagementSystem/README.md

-Here is a basic README file for your Employee Management System project based on the details you've provided:

----

 # Employee Management System

 This is a full-stack application that allows you to manage employee details and projects.
 It consists of a backend built using Spring Boot and a frontend developed using Angular.
 The application also uses MySQL as the database to store employee and project data.